oldstuffs/SmartInventory/README.md

             .tick(1L)
             // Set the page's title. (default is Smart Inventory) .title("Title")
+            // Runs after the page opened.
+If predicates cannot passed, the consumer won't run.
             .whenOpen(openEvent -> {
                 openEvent.contents().player().sendMessage("The page opened.");
                 openEvent.contents().player().sendMessage("This message will send to \"Player\".");